sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

 ---
 layout: post
 title: Engineering guide to writing correct User Stories
 description: "Agile people are obsessed with writing user stories.
 And it a very powerful instrument indeed.
-But, from my practice a lot of people are doing it wrong.
+But, from my practice, a lot of people are doing it wrong.
 Let's learn how to do it correctly.
 Including proper verification and mapping to the source code."
 date: 2019-02-23
 tags: requirements python
 writing_time: